Patient Guide — Safe Mercury Removal

 Are Mercury Fillings Safe?
 Mercury fillings emit dangerous mercury vapor.

-1. Nitrile Dental Dam
+1. Non-Latex Dental Dam

 2. Medical Air Nasal Hood